timescale/timescaledb/tsl/src/compression/README.md

 can be applied on top).
 It is the compression mechanism used when no other compression mechanism works.
 It can store any type of data.

+### Bool Compressor

+The bool compressor is a simple compression algorithm that stores boolean values using the simple8b_rle algorithm only, without any additional processing.
+During decompression it decompresses the data and stores it in memory as a bitmap.
+The row based iterators then walk through the bitmap.

 # Merging chunks while compressing #

 ## Setup ##